arnonbunya/Itinerate/README.md

 # Itinerate
-The Yelp for Travel Itineraries!
+The AI Assisted Yelp for Travel Itineraries!